 - You’ll find a knob named ADJ with the sign of zero ohm, it is used to adjust meter to zero ohms.
 Use this while shorting both leads of meter.

-- Once the leads are connected to one another slowly move ohm knob to set scale to zero ohm position.
+- Once the leads are connected to one another slowly move ohm knob to set the scale to zero ohm position.

 - Now set the range of resistance, *1k or *2k as you wish.
 Set range of higher magnitude if you want more accuracy and a lower range if you want more sensitivity.